hreypar/felicidades/README.md

 ### Use your own data

-If you want to congratulate your own friends, you only need to add (or edit) a csv table similar to [`cumpleaneros_octubre.tsv`](https://github.com/hreypar/felicidades/blob/main/config/cumpleaneros_octubre.csv) with your own people's birthdays and update the [`config/config.yaml`](https://github.com/hreypar/felicidades/blob/main/config/config.yaml) file accordingly.
+If you want to congratulate your own friends with virtual cakes, you only need to add (or edit) a csv table similar to [`config/cumpleaneros_octubre.tsv`](https://github.com/hreypar/felicidades/blob/main/config/cumpleaneros_octubre.csv) with your own people's birthdays and update the [`config/config.yaml`](https://github.com/hreypar/felicidades/blob/main/config/config.yaml) file accordingly.

 ## Project structure

 ```
 .
-├── benchmarks                           # Directory for benchmark data
+├── benchmarks                           # Directory for benchmark data (automatically generated)
 │   └── celebracion
 │       └── pastel_Bill.tsv              # Sample benchmark data for celebration
 │